 Each spring, a nationwide high school art competition is sponsored by the members of the U.S. House of Representatives.
 The Artistic Discovery Contest is an opportunity to recognize and encourage the artistic talent in the nation, as well as in our congressional district.
 Click here to view the 2018 entries.

 The Artistic Discovery Contest is open to all high school students in the Third District.
-The over-all winner of our district's competition will be displayed for one year in the U.S. Capitol.
-Click here to see the 2017 winning piece by Grace Vroegindewey of Plymouth Christian High School.
-The exhibit in Washington will also include artwork from other contest winners nation-wide.
+The overall winner of our district's competition will be displayed for one year in the U.S. Capitol.
+Click here to see the 2018 winning piece by Nick Ensing of Northview High School.
+The exhibit in Washington will also include artwork from other contest winners nationwide.
 Click hear to view the galleries of previous Third District art competitions.

 The winning artwork is also featured on House.gov's Congressional Art Competition page.